maihanhoang/napari-sam2long/SAM2Long/tools/README.md

 ## Multi-Node Inference for Accelerated Processing
-In default, you can run the following command to perform the inference on a single GPU.
+In default, you can run the above command to perform the inference on a single GPU.
-Also, we provide the multi-node inference to speed up the process.
+Also, we provide multi-node inference to speed up the process.

 The following SLURM script runs inference in parallel across multiple GPUs.
 It assumes each node has 8 GPUs and evenly distributes video processing tasks across these GPUs.
 You can adjust the number of GPUs per node by specifying the `--num_nodes` argument.